ocadotechnology/aimmo/docs/architecture/games/actions.md

 The current types of actions as:
 - **WaitAction**
     - wait is always legal
-    - no actions get attatched to the avatar
+    - no actions get attached to the avatar
 - **MoveAction**
     - *is_legal*
         - the responsibility is passed to world_map